 Biomaterials include both living tissue and artificial materials used for implantation and to foster cell function.
 Understanding the properties and behavior of living material is vital in the design of implant materials.
 The selection of an appropriate material to place in the human body is a complex task, with newer biomaterials incorporating living cells in order to provide a true biological and mechanical match for the living tissue.
 Research in this area is conducted by Dr. Moore, who studies neuro-generation primarily of the optic nerve (see below).

 Biomechanics applies classical mechanics (statics, dynamics, fluids, solids, thermodynamics, and continuum mechanics) to biological or medical problems.
 It includes the study of motion, material deformation and flows.
 These can influence the macro-scale and micro-scale stresses that can impact biological function at the organ, cell, and sub-cellular level.
 Research in this area is conducted by Drs.
-Ahsan, Anderson, Gaver, Khismatullin, Murfee, and Rice.
+Ahsan, Anderson, Gaver, Khismatullin, Miller and Murfee.

 Cell-Tissue and Genetic Engineering utilizes the anatomy, biochemistry and mechanics of cellular and sub-cellular structures in order to understand disease processes and to intervene at very specific sites.
 With these capabilities, bio-mimetic structures can be fabricated and investigated to understand the basics of physiological (dys)function, or devices can be designed and used to deliver chemical, mechanical or electrical stimuli that can influence cellular processes at precise target locations.
 This can develop knowledge related to physiological processes in development and disease, or can lead to techniques to promote healing or inhibit disease formation and progression.
 Research in this area is conducted by Drs.
 Ahsan, Gaver, Murfee, and Moore.

-Devices are used in the diagnosis and treatment of disease.
-Computers are an essential part of bioinstrumentation, from the microprocessor in a single-purpose instrument used to do a variety of small tasks to the multi-core computers needed to process a large amount of information in a medical imaging system.
+Design is the application of mechanics, materials, and electronics to develop devices used in diagnosis and treatment of disease.
+Computers are an essential part of bioinstrumentation, from the embedded controller in a single-purpose instrument to the multicore array needed to process thelarge amount of information in a medical imaging system.
 Microfluidics allows manipulation and analysis of minute amounts of biological samples, and thus enables the design and fabrication of low-cost, miniaturized devices for point-of-care clinical diagnostics.
-Research in this area is conducted by Professors Anderson, Walker, and Rice.
+Research in this area is conducted by Professors Anderson, Walker and Gilbertson.

 *Definitions adapted from BMES (www.bmes.org)